galaxyxone/openlinks/README.md

-What is the easiest way to create and export a webpage within a React web-app
+- What is the easiest way to create and export a webpage within a React web-app?

 wise words via stack overflow- I'm not sure how familiar you are with jQuery, but you could either use the .on function to add an event listener to the input field where users will type their query, or there are individual functions that you can use as shortcuts to .on event listeners.